GenesysCloudBlueprints/bot-connector-for-ms-power-virtual-agent/blueprint/index.md

 ## Solution

 Genesys Bot Connector provides the API to call third-party bots in an Architect message flow.
-The blueprint showcases how to connect to the Microsoft Power VA bot to answer customer queries from Genesys Cloud using the AWS services:
+The blueprint showcases how to connect to the Microsoft Power VA bot to answer customer queries through Messenger from Genesys Cloud using the AWS services:

 1. Create an application using AWS Lambda functions.
 The bot interpreter application acts in between Genesys Cloud and Microsoft Power VA.
 2. In Microsoft Power VA, create a chatbot with topics and entities.
-3. In your website, configure a Messenger.
+3. In your website, configure and deploy a Messenger.

 The application receives the utterances from the Messenger through Genesys Bot Connector.
 It changes the format of the request before sending out an HTTP request to Microsoft Power VA for Natural Language Understanding (NLU).
 It also converts the response message received from Microsoft Power VA to match the postUtterance API that is provided by the Genesys Bot Connector.